 - 1/2 tsp cumin

 - 14 oz can Mexican Diced Tomatoes, diced tomatoes with green chiles

 - Heat the olive oil over medium-high heat in a large skillet (needs to have a fitting lid).
 Add the onion and sauté for 2-3 minutes until just tender.

 - Add the rice and stir, letting the rice toast slightly until it becomes a light brown.
 While it's toasting add the garlic salt and cumin and keep stirring.

-- Add the can of Mexican diced tomatoes (including the juices) and the chicken broth, stir and bring mixture to a boil.
+- Add the can of Mexican diced tomatoes (including the juices), lime juice and the chicken broth, stir and bring mixture to a boil.

 - Reduce heat to low, cover and let simmer for about 20 minutes.